platformer/typst-algorithms/algo.typ

 //   breakable: Whether the element should be breakable across pages.
 //     Warning: indent guides may look off when broken across pages.
 //   block-align: Alignment of block.
 Use none for no alignment.
-//   main-text-styles: Dictionary of styling options for the algorithm steps.
+//   main-text-styles: Styling function to apply to the main algorithm text.
-//     Supports any parameter in Typst's native text function.
-//   comment-styles: Dictionary of styling options for comment text.
-//     Supports any parameter in Typst's native text function.
+//   comment-styles: Styling function to apply to comments.
-//   line-number-styles: Dictionary of styling options for the line numbers.
+//   line-number-styles: Styling function to apply to line numbers.
-//     Supports any parameter in Typst's native text function.
 #let algo(
   body,
   header: none,